MaterialFuture/CrISBN/README.md

 ```crystal
 RandomISBN::English.new
 ```

-This will be how you can create an ISBN
+Refer to `examples/` for examples to see how to use.

-- I also have a lottery-like variable that is used that could be used elsewhere, right now it's accessed like `RandNum.new.fromZero`.
+I also have a lottery-like variable that is used that could be used elsewhere, right now it's accessed like `RandNum.new.fromZero`.

 ## Development